 We have all been there.
 There is always this quarrelsome or just prickly person who thrives on the conflict in an office.

 No one likes to work in a tense and stressful office.
-Unfortunately, the numbers tell us that we are not good at managing conflicts in the workplace.
-While 85% of workers encounter some form of conflict during their workday, 89% of people allow disputes to intensify - which is very alarming.
+Unfortunately, the numbers tell us that we are not good at addressing conflict.
+While 85% of workers encounter conflict some form of conflict during their workday, 89% of people allow disputes to intensify - which is very alarming indeed.

 We are coming to your rescue with our overview of typical workplace conflicts and their causes.
 Would you like to know how to address those in a healthy and open way?

 Read on and you will find out.

 We all know what conflict in the workplace can mean - reduced motivation to come to work, decreased productivity, a restless and passive-aggressive atmosphere, or even a declining corporate culture - especially when the people involved are leaders who take advantage of their position to pressure others or drive them up the wall after a personal conflict, for example, by not allowing them to take time off.

 From rising stress levels and poor performance to missed work, excessive sick days and even higher staff turnover, allowing conflict to escalate or go unresolved can only put more strain on office relationships.
 Let us explore the other aspects of the potential risk and the importance of good strategies for managing conflicts in the workplace and the means to avoid them.

 When friction and tensions are high, people become more preoccupied with disputes and complaints instead of focusing on work.
 As a result, their performance and commitment to the tasks at hand decrease.
 When you are filled with anxiety or other negative emotions because of the person who criticized you or lied about you, it is not easy to stay calm.

 If there is no one from human resources or management to step in and negotiate, unethical behaviours may also follow - slander, malicious actions, and lack of trust in the company.
 Instead of productive, helpful work that promotes organizational growth and employee development, the stress level skyrockets.